prismos-org/hardened-configs/README.md

   - Increases the password hashing rounds to 8 and maximum number of login tries Is limited to 10. (see: `etc/login.defs` and `etc/security/faillock.conf`).
   - Using NTS servers instead of unencrypted NTP servers (see: `etc/chrony.conf`).
   - Applying kernel arguments (located in `etc/KARGS`) that provide mitigations against various vulnerabilities like spectre and DMA and reduce the attack surface.
+  - Hardened malloc is preloaded by specifying its shared object in the `/etc/ld.so.preload` file, which is set with permission `600`.
+This ensures that only root can read or modify the file, so all root processes (including PID 1) always use hardened malloc.
+User processes can still unset the variable as needed, providing flexibility for user applications while maintaining strict enforcement for system and privileged processes.
+This approach is derived from secureblue.

 ## Using These Configurations and Scripts